sugar0ats/paperairplane/README.md

-# paperairplane
-"life sucks, doesn't it?"

-just a tool to help people track what they're grateful for :D
+a simple tool and journaling app to help people track what they're grateful for